godeploy/PL-100/Instructions/Labs/lab05-power-automate.md

 ## High-level lab steps

-  - Exercise 1 – add fields to support escalation
+  - Add fields to support escalation

-  - Exercise 2 – build flow to approve escalation
+  - Build flow to approve escalation

-  - Exercise 3 – build flow to notify user of status change
+  - Build flow to notify user of status change
+  - Build approval as an adaptive card in Microsoft Teams

 ## Prerequisites